Stephediorah/Undervalued-company-analysis-using-finviz/README.md

 the analysis was conducted based on specific financial metrics and projected future values using Comparable Company Analysis.
-This report outlines the analysis process and includes a brief explanation of the additional variablea considered, justifying their impact on each company's value
+This report outlines the analysis process and includes a brief explanation of the additional variablea considered, justifying their impact on each company's value.

+NOTE: Download the report from the file above to see well detailed explanations on the project.

 OBJECTIVE